Bobhostern/BEAR/README.md

 Anyways, I hope you have as much time playing around with this as I had making this.
 This was done in one afternoon, so it's a bit rough around the edges.

-We now have Unicode support, but calling `!` on a cell with a negative value now throws an error, so be careful!

 [rust]: http://rust-lang.org
 [hammer]: https://github.com/Bobhostern/hammer.rs